 Spiral Bound is here!Oct 02, 2021

 This book brings together basic embryology with kinesiology to offer a practical movement guide called the Five Filaments.
 I'm talking about spirals that flow within organismic constraints - how our human bodies form in development shapes the way we move as adults.
-It's easy!
-Like when you bake bread, the shape of the loaf is determined by how you mould the dough as you put it into the oven.
+Just as when you bake bread, the shape of the loaf is determined by how you mould the dough as you put it into the oven.

 I am so passionate about the growing evidence base behind biotensegrity because it is encouraging us to systematically upgrade all the nomenclature and dogma that keeps us locked in conflict, especially for us teachers of movement.

 All those old arguments about whether or not to clench your glutes in backbending, the raging debate about strength versus flexibility as if they are irreconcilable opposites, and the unending contest around memorising Latin parts and dusty biomechanical concepts based on linear laws of machines that can only move in one plane; all of it leads us to reinforce distinctions and separations that keep us... separate!

 My friend, and author of the Everyday Ayurveda Cookbook, Kate O'Donnell, contributes to the book from a place of deep experience of both Ayurveda and yoga.
 Susan Lowell de Solorzano and Chris Clancy offer intriguing contributions on biotensegrity.
 I am so excited to bring together spiral asana illustrations by principal demonstrators Sarah Hatcher, Amy Hughes, and Emma Isokivi, my colleagues and friends in yoga.
 The internal athlete, Sam Moor of Sussex Tai Chi, contributes to my online chapter about the spirals of Silk Reeling.

 And of course, my incredible mentor Jo Avison continues to be an instrumental force in my ongoing development as an anatomy creative.
 Without Jo's support, friendship, and challenging lines of enquiry, I could not have pulled off the integration of ideas woven together in this book.